 Chef Camp strives to provide a positive camp experience for participants with various needs whenever possible.
-However, safe participation in the cooking activities, small-group living environment, and other recreational activities offered requires certain physical and mental attributes, and we are therefore limited in the types of accommodations we are able to provide.
-It is our desire to partner with parents and work together to determine if the Chef Camp experience will be positive and suitable for your child prior to their enrollment.
-As each teens ability to participate is unique, decisions to accept a camper are made on an individual basis.
-Please contact the camp prior to enrolling your child.
+However, safe participation in cooking activities, field trips, small-group living environment, and recreational activities offered requires certain physical, mental, social, and emotional abilities, and we are therefore limited in the types of accommodations we are able to provide.
+It is our desire to partner with parents and work together to determine if the Chef Camp experience will be a positive experience and is suitable for your teen prior to their enrollment.
+As each teens ability to participate is unique, decisions to accept a participant are made on an case-by-case individual basis.
+As such, we request that parents contact the camp prior to enrolling your child.

 PHYSICAL HEALTH: All medical conditions must be under control prior to attending camp.
-Additionally, due to the specific nature of the camp activities, including swimming, Chef Camp is not suitable for those with epilepsy, seizure, or similar, disorders.
+Additionally, due to the specific nature of the activities, including swimming, Chef Camp is not suitable for those with epilepsy, seizure, or similar, disorders.
 Participants must be in good physical health, including being able to participate outdoors in the heat of summer.
-On site staff have training in first aid emergency care, however the camp does not maintain full time medical staff, such as a physician or nurse, on site 24/7.
-As such, we are unable to accommodate youth who require on-going medical attention or support.
-Again, please contact the camp prior to enrolling your child to discuss their specific needs.
+On-site staff have training in first aid emergency care, and the camp has access to medical professionals in consult for health matters.
+However, the program does NOT maintain full-time medical staff, such as a physician or nurse, on site 24/7.
+As such, we are unable to accommodate participants who require on-going daily medical attention/support.
+Please contact the camp prior to enrolling your child to discuss their specific needs.

 COGNITIVE ABILITY: Participants must have the cognitive ability to follow multi-step directions and participate safely in cooking and recreational activities without assistance.
-Participants must be able to respond to directions given in and emergency situation and assist in their own evacuation if necessary.
+This includes, but is not limited to, use of knives and other implements, as well as safe use of stove/ovens hot pots/pans/food items, etc. Participants must be able to respond to directions given in and emergency situation and assist in their own evacuation if necessary.
 Participants must demonstrate ability to understand, participate in, and follow all safety rules.

-Chef Camp is a structured program.
-Participants are required to stay with the group at all times.
-Teens who exhibit unwanted behaviors which warrant removal from group activities or are unable to consistently stay with their group/class in other settings, such as at school, due to emotional, social, or other issues should not attend.
-For safety reasons, teens must be able and willing to follow all instructions.
+For safety, teens must be able and willing to follow all instructions and able to refrain from behaviors that pose a risk to self or others.
+Teens are expected to contribute to a safe learning environment, using respectful language and appropriate physical behavior.
+Chef Camp is a structured program, and participants are required to stay with the group at all times.
+Teens who exhibit behaviors which warrant removal from group activities and/or are unable to stay with their group/class due to emotional, social, or other issues should not attend.

 For teens currently in the care of a mental health professional: we strongly encourage parents to consult with your care professional(s) prior to enrolling your child to attend camp.

-ACCESSIBILITY: The camp rents a private residential "beach house" for the program.
-Housing is wheelchair friendly however may not meet all of your child's accessibility needs and/or may not otherwise be suitable for individuals with mobility or other challenges.
-Recreational activity areas, beach areas, and/or field trip locations may not be wheelchair accessible or otherwise suitable for those with mobility or other challenges.
+ACCESSIBILITY: The camp rents a private residential home for the program.
+Housing is not wheelchair accessible and may not otherwise be suitable for individuals with mobility or other challenges.
+Recreational activity areas, beach areas, and/or field trip locations may not be accessible or otherwise suitable for those with mobility or other challenges.
 Again, it is our desire to try to accommodate participants to the best of our ability.
 As each teens ability to participate is unique, decisions to accept a camper are made on an individual basis.
 Please contact the camp prior to enrolling your child.

 Failure to provide accurate information regarding participant’s allergies, disabilities or conditions prior to enrolling/attending may result in camper being sent home with no refund of fees.